marios-zindilis/website-sources/posts/corosync/index.md

 ---
 title: Corosync Cluster Engine
-Description: Notes and links on the Corosync Cluster Engine
+description: Notes and links on the Corosync Cluster Engine
 first-published: 2014-03-08
 ---